Germany leads the way on soccer salary cuts as virus hits - WHIZ News

 Other clubs are enforcing pay cuts.

-Scottish club Hearts said all fulltime employees will be asked to take a 50 percent pay cut from April.
+Scottish club Hearts said all fulltime employees will be asked to take a 50% pay cut from April.
 The only exception will be smaller cuts for those with annual salaries below 18,135 pounds ($21,100).

 “I want to assure everyone that these decisions have not been taken lightly.
-If I was not absolutely convinced that this is necessary for the future sustainability of our business, I would not be asking our employees to face these cuts,” chairman and CEO Ann Budge said Wednesday.
+If I was not absolutely convinced that this is necessary for the future sustainability of our business, I would not be asking our employees to face these cuts,” chairman and CEO Ann Budge said this week.

 In Switzerland, clubs have asked players to sign up for wage reductions as part of a federal government-backed unemployment insurance program.
 On Friday, Sion announced it fired nine players — including former Arsenal teammates Johan Djourou and Alex Song — for refusing to agree.